Alkington, Gloucestershire

 Alkington is a civil parish in the district of Stroud, Gloucestershire.

+Geography

 It had a population of 638 in the 2001 census, increasing to 688 at the 2011 census.
 There is no Alkington village, the parish consists of various hamlets, including Woodford, Newport and Lower Wick.

 The parish adjoins the Stroud parishes of Ham and Stone to the west; Hamfallow to the north; Stinchcombe to the north-east; North Nibley to the east.
 The South Gloucestershire parishes of Charfield and Tortworth lie to the south and south-west respectively.